 It really requires a lot of strength to not prioritize the tasks that go beyond the scope of the minimum viable product.
 However, trust the process.
 If you follow the LSD approach religiously, you will have the chance to upgrade the product or the service after its successful launch in the market.

-A: There is no specific number of team members required in the Lean Software Development team because it works well with both small and large teams.
+There is no specific number of team members required in the Lean Software Development team because it works well with both small and large teams.
 However, keep in mind that it requires every team member to be briefed and informed about the process and decisions, which is why it can be difficult to scale up compared to other agile frameworks.

-A: If your team wants to focus on prioritizing tasks where unnecessary activities, stages, and processes are eliminated; if your team aims for a smooth-functioning framework, which can launch products into the market quicker than other frameworks; if you want to encourage your team to participate in the decision-making processes, rest assured that Lean Software Development is the right approach for your team.
+If your team wants to focus on prioritizing tasks where unnecessary activities, stages, and processes are eliminated; if your team aims for a smooth-functioning framework, which can launch products into the market quicker than other frameworks; if you want to encourage your team to participate in the decision-making processes, rest assured that Lean Software Development is the right approach for your team.

-A: Lean Software Development is derived from the agile framework and has been known to be developed within Toyota, a Japanese car manufacturing company.
+Lean Software Development is derived from the agile framework and has been known to be developed within Toyota, a Japanese car manufacturing company.
 It was initially so popular that it was called “Toyota Production System.”
 However, it was not until 2003 when it was incorporated into the software development process.